Course: Media and the Arctic (5 ECTS)

 There will be a briefing for the participants accepted onto the course on Monday 1 October 2018 at 2–3 pm Finnish time (EEST) at the University of Tampere in Pinni B4075 (please note the changed location and time!)

 Contact teaching will be organised as an intensive Master Class between 26 and 30 November 2018 at the University of Tampere.
 The venues will be announced at a later date.
-Click here for the preliminary schedule of the week (updated 17 October 2018).
 Rough schedule of the week is below: